Critical behavior of Fredenhagen-Marcu string order parameters at topological phase transitions with emergent higher-form symmetries

 Previous order parameters for topological phase transitions were defined on the virtual legs of the iPEPS~\cite{Iqbal_2018,Iqbal_2017,Xu_2021,Xu_2022,Iqbal_Schuch_2021}, because there exist the virtual symmetries in terms of matrix product operators~\cite{Schuch_2010,Anyon_MPO_2017,characterizing_MPO_2021}.
 However, without the iPEPS representation, these virtual order parameters cannot be obtained, i.e., they are not physical.
 This should be contrasted with the FM string order parameter that is defined on the physical level and thus also does not depend on the iPEPS gauge.

 Next, we consider the FM string order parameter of the variational wave function along the self-dual line {$h_x=h_z$}, where the toric code model in Eq.~\eqref{TC_Hamiltonian} has a global electric-magnetic duality symmetry, which exchanges the primal lattice and the dual lattice, as well as $X$ and $Z$.
 There is a gapped electric-magnetic duality symmetry breaking phase $MK$ along the self-dual line~\cite{TC_phase_diagram_expansion_2009,Youjin_TC_phase_diagram_2011,Self_dual_critically_Ising}.
 The transition between the toric code phase and the duality symmetry breaking phase is a multi-critical point $M$ shown in Fig.~\ref{Figure_1}b.
 From our iPEPS simulation we find that $M$ is located at $h_x=h_z=h^{(M)}_{zc}=0.3397(2)$, which is again close to $0.340(2)$ from the quantum Monte Carlo simulations~\cite{Youjin_TC_phase_diagram_2011} and to $0.3406(4)$ obtained from the higher-order perturbation expansion~\cite{TC_phase_diagram_expansion_2009}.
-The phase transition crossing the multi-critical point $M$ can be characterized by a local symmetry-breaking order parameter $|\langle X-Z\rangle|$ shown in Fig.~\ref{Figure_3}a, from which we extract a critical exponent $\beta_{\text{local}}=0.83(5)$ defined via $|\langle X-Z\rangle|\sim (h_z-h_{zc}^{(M)})^{\beta_{\text{local}}}$, see Fig.~\ref{Figure_3}c.
+The phase transition crossing the multi-critical point $M$ can be characterized by a local symmetry-breaking order parameter $|\langle X-Z\rangle|$, which is the difference between expectation values of of $X_e$ and $Z_e$ on a single edge $e$, as shown in Fig.~\ref{Figure_3}a, from which we extract a critical exponent $\beta_{\text{local}}=0.83(5)$ defined via $|\langle X-Z\rangle|\sim (h_z-h_{zc}^{(M)})^{\beta_{\text{local}}}$, see Fig.~\ref{Figure_3}c.
 Our result is consistent with recent Monte Carlo simulation~\cite{Self_dual_critically_Ising}.
 We also evaluate the FM string order parameter along the self-dual line crossing the multi-critical point $M$; Fig.~\ref{Figure_3}d.
 For the FM string order parameter, we extract the critical exponent $\beta_{\text{FM}}=0.34(4)$ defined via $O_Z\sim(h_z-h^{(M)}_{zc})^{\beta_{\text{FM}}}$, Fig.~\ref{Figure_3}f, which is quite different from the critical exponent of the local symmetry-breaking order parameter $\beta_{\text{local}}=0.83(5)$.